ajpsp5/ethos-auto-miner/README.md

     }
 }
 ```
-Make sure you update the `notification` section email to the email that needs to be notified when your rig is down or meets an threshold.
+Make sure you update the `notification` section email to the email that needs to be notified when your rig is down or meets an threshold. ***IMPORTANT*** *rigname* must match your rig's information.

 Algorithm Settings
 ----